brasofilo/All-My-Stack-Posts/README.md

 ##Changelog

 ### 1.3
 * Plugin updater working ok.
+Zip file pulled from GitHub repo.
 * New feature: short links.
 * New feature: ability to add referrer to the short links.
 * Improvement: template file in theme folder now updated automatically on plugin update.